Myck Kabongo: College commitment

-Kabongo committed to Texas on January 12, 2009.
+Kabongo committed to Texas on January 12, 2009 on his 17th birthday.
 On October 30, 2010, Kabongo decommitted from Texas, but 5 days later, he recommitted, and signed his letter of intent.

 College career

 Kabongo started playing for Texas in the 2011–12 season.
 Kabongo was under investigation for alleged inappropriate contact with Rich Paul, an agent who also handles the contracts of former Findlay Prep and current NBA players Tristan Thompson and Cory Joseph.
 Initially banned for the entire 2012–13 season, his suspension was later reduced to 23 games, and he made his debut in mid-February and would go on to average 14.6 points per game in eleven games.

-In April 2013, he declared for the NBA draft, foregoing his final two years of college eligibility.
+In April 2013, he declared for the NBA draft, forgoing his final two years of college eligibility.